mohitgundal/Quiz-App/README.md

 2.  **Navigate to the project directory:**
     If you cloned the repository, change into the project folder:
     ```bash
-    cd YOUR_REPO_NAME
+    cd Quiz-App
     ```

 3.  **Open `index.html`:**
     Locate the `index.html` file within the project directory and open it with your preferred web browser (e.g., Chrome, Firefox, Edge).
     No local server setup is required as this is a front-end only application.
    ---

 ## Project Structure
 ```plaintext